xeol-io/bumpgen/README.md

 ![demo](https://s3.amazonaws.com/static.xeol.io/mkdirp-demo-optimized.gif)

-> `bumpgen` only supports typescript at the moment, but we're working on adding support for other strongly typed languages like C#, Java and Go
+> `bumpgen` only supports typescript or tsx at the moment, but we're working on adding support for other strongly typed languages like C#, Java and Go

 ## 🚀 Get Started